 7 Essential Features of Project Cost Management Tools

-As a CEO or project manager of a small business, forecasting and managing costs and profitability can be a challenge.
 If you’re still using spreadsheets or whiteboards, it may be time to make the switch to project cost management software to increase work productivity, reduce risk, and measure costs through the full life cycle of a project.

 Before choosing a cost management tool, take a look at these must-have key features.